£

 Facts and information about blood cancer

-Blood cancer is the UK’s third biggest cancer killer, and yet awareness and understanding of it is much lower than for other types of cancer.
+Blood cancer is the UK’s third biggest cancer killer, yet awareness and understanding of it is much lower than for other types of cancer.

 What is blood cancer?